Building a Healthier Future

-NICHQ was originally constructed as a partnership of multiple organizations, including the University of Vermont, which launched the Vermont Child Health Improvement Program (VCHIP), and the Children’s Primary Care Research Group at UNC, which is now the Center for Children’s Healthcare Improvement at Cincinnati Children’s Hospital and Medical Center.
+We were originally constructed as a partnership of multiple organizations, including the University of Vermont, which launched the Vermont Child Health Improvement Program (VCHIP), and the Children’s Primary Care Research Group at UNC, which is now the Center for Children’s Healthcare Improvement at Cincinnati Children’s Hospital and Medical Center.
 In our first few years, we functioned as a program of the Institute for Healthcare Improvement (IHI), which led us to develop many programs and strategies closely modeled on IHI’s Breakthrough Series.
 Ultimately, we were incorporated as an independent, nonprofit organization in July 2002 and established fully independent operations in 2006/7.

 We now have a staff of more than 35 people, most of whom work in our home office in Boston, Massachusetts.

 Now well into our second decade, we have built a national reputation for leading important advancements that improve the lives of children and families.

 Reflections from NICHQ Founder, Charlie Homer

 As he closes this chapter in his professional life, Charlie Homer looks back on his 15 years as our leader and shares his perspective on children’s health trends, quality improvement strategies and his hopes for the future.